burst-digital/microloco/README.md

 ## Todos

 - **Make precommit work**
-- **Check out TypeScript typing when importing the library, something seems to be going wrong**
+- **Check out Typescript typing when importing the library, something seems to be going wrong**
 - **Add React Provider/Consumer and HOC example**
 - Test error handling/option handling.
 - Use the default language translations when a key is not available in the current language's translations.